ltw-webdev-javascript/curriculum/circle-mover.md

       It’s time to finish of the rest of the functionality so the circle can move in all four directions.

       1. Create 3 new `<button>` tags in HTML: “Left”, “Up” & “Down”.
-      2. Write 3 new click events in Javascript to make the circle perform those functions.
+      2. Write 3 new click events in JavaScript to make the circle perform those functions.

   - title: "Bonus challenge"
     before: |
-      Use a CSS property we’ve learned before—no Javascript—to make the ball animate from position to position instead of just snapping.
+      Use a CSS property we’ve learned before—no JavaScript—to make the ball animate from position to position instead of just snapping.

 ---